mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 Several things that bubbled to the surface during the Reinforcement Learning course:

-*  Eligibility traces, which are a way of keeping track of how rewards for TD(\lambda) should be attributed to the states/actions that lead to them seem very reminiscent of activation potentials.
+*  Eligibility traces, which are a way of keeping track of how rewards for TD(\lambda) should be attributed to the states/actions that lead to them seem very reminiscent of activation potentials

-*  Also, aiming for minimum fit error is the same as optimising for least surprise, which is the same as making predictions that are as un-surprising as possible.
+*  Also, aiming for minimum fit error is the same as optimising for least surprise, which is the same as making predictions that are as un-surprising as possible

-*  Distributing the amount of 'surprise' (positive or negative) to exponentially decaying eligibility nodes with a network seems like a very natural reinterpretation of the TD(\lambda) framework.
+*  Distributing the amount of 'surprise' (positive or negative) to exponentially decaying eligibility nodes with a network seems like a very natural reinterpretation of the TD(\lambda) framework

-*  But current neural networks are densified, with multi-dimensional spaces embedding knowledge in a way that is entangled far more thoroughly than the sparse representations found in the brain would suggest.
+*  But current neural networks are densified, with multi-dimensional spaces embedding knowledge in a way that is entangled far more thoroughly than the sparse representations found in the brain would suggest

-*  Perhaps the 'attribution problem' that sparse+eligibility solves is equivalent to dense+backprop.
+*  Perhaps the 'attribution problem' that sparse+eligibility solves is equivalent to dense+backprop

 *  But there is a definite disconnect between the rationale between the two methods that requires more justification